cb-geo/cb-geo.github.io/index.md

 # Welcome

 Welcome to the Cambridge - Berkeley Computational Geomechanics (CB-Geo) group.
+We develop open source numerical tools and methods to solve complex geomechanics problems.
+Please see our [research](https://www.cb-geo.com/research) section for more details.
 We encourage you to make use of our infrastructure and tools, and also contribute towards the development of geomechanics.

 # Team